antonis181/SeriousGames/README.md

 # Serious Games

+DISCLAIMER: Please keep in mind that this project was made for adademic purposes (Degree Thesis).
+Apologies for the lack of comments.
+Feel free to contact me for any questions.

 -----------------AppDataBase class---------------------

 This class is an abstract and extends the RoomDatabase because in this way we define our db